atgambardella/atgambardella.github.io/about.md

 During my undergrad years I studied EECS at UC Berkeley, where I was advised by [Satish Rao](https://people.eecs.berkeley.edu/~satishr/).

 I have lived in the USA, Japan, Korea, and the UK.
-I speak fluent Japanese and less-fluent Korean and Chinese.
+I speak fluent English and Japanese and less-fluent Korean and Chinese.